IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 **❤️ Respect**

+- **Respect** creates a feeling of safety.
+Being open with others can be scary and admitting when you’re stuck is hard, but respect makes these actions easier.
+A high-performing Scrum team is built on mutual respect, and honest discussions create the safety needed to tackle difficult issues.
+Respect helps a team gel, grow, and learn together.

 - **Respect** means the Scrum team members need to show respect for one another and for everyone outside the team, seeing them as capable, intelligent, and creative problem solvers who are each doing the best work they can.

 ---

 **🚪 Openness**

+- **Openness** is the core of transparency, which is what makes Scrum work.
+If the members of your Scrum team (and the people who work with your team) aren’t open with each other and the wider organization, they can’t solicit honest feedback or adapt their work accordingly.
+You need to be open and honest, even when you’re struggling or there’s a tough issue to address.
+If you aren’t, transparency will suffer.

+- **Scrum is designed to keep failures small and manageable, making risk management a built-in feature of the framework.
+If your team can’t talk about its small failures openly, that increases the risk that big troubles are around the corner.

 - **Openness** is more about the idea that you could be wrong about something, than it is about just being open and sharing your opinion.